sanjeetkumaritoutlook-user/stencil-github-app/readme.md

 then cd folder-name , npm install, npm start

+to create new component in stenciljs:  npm run generate

+## publish to npm
+npm run build

+npm publish --access public

 ## Getting Started

 To start building a new web component using Stencil, clone this repo to a new directory: